edges-collab/pygsdata/docs/tutorials.md

 # Tutorials

-After reading the [basic usage](../usage), a good place to get a feel for how `gsdata` works is by following some tutorials.
+After reading the [basic usage](../usage), a good place to get a feel for how `pygsdata` works is by following some tutorials.

 ```{toctree}
 ---